lucid2713/lucid2713.github.io/_portfolio/01_project.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gBZF0AGYk6o" frameborder="0" allowfullscreen></iframe>
 </p>

 As an interactive installation using leds, infrared sensor and arduino, this work was done for final show of 4 weeks workshop ‘Studies in Vibration’ in Berlin on May, 2017.
-The workshop was one of programs of School of MA(machines, making & make-believe), which is an independent art and technology school based on Berlin, Germany. <br/>
+The workshop was one of programs of <a href="http://http://schoolofma.org/" target="blank">School of MA</a>(machines, making & make-believe), which is an independent art and technology school based on Berlin, Germany. <br/>

 During these 4 weeks, with other participants from all over the world, I had taken lectures about physical phenomena related to vibration, which especially have connection with sound and light. <br/>